 Lewan Technology uses LogicMonitor to generate revenue by packaging monitoring services into all of its offerings.
-Monitoring-as-a-Service has become an integral part of its total approach to managed services, and beyond that, the comprehensive visibility offered by LogicMonitor allows Lewan to help its customers increase troubleshooting efficiency and manage complex networks.
+Monitoring as a Service (MaaS) has become an integral part of its total approach to managed services and beyond that, the comprehensive visibility offered by LogicMonitor allows Lewan to help its customers increase troubleshooting efficiency and manage complex networks.
 This is particularly true in the Oil & Gas Industry.
+CCI Systems offers cloud-based solution to hotel managers, cable companies.

 The Challenges Facing Service Providers